Early Results From India's Elections Point to a Modi Victory

 What do the polls say?

+As of a little after 10 a.m. local time on Thursday, the Election Commission shows Modi’s BJP party ahead in votes for 269 out of 542 seats, and the opposition Congress party is ahead in 56 contests, according to the Associated Press.

-Exit polls are predicting a win for Modi and his BJP party.
+Exit polls predicted a win for Modi and the BJP.

 The BJP’s main opposition is the Indian National Congress party led by Rahul Gandhi.
 He hails from a long line of successful politicians – his great-grandfather was the first Prime Minister of India, his grandmother was the first female to take on the role and his father also served a term in the office.